 Live popup preview

 Once you have done all the changes, you can save the settings by clicking the Save Changes button.
 Also, if you want to reset to the default configuration of the popup modal settings then you can click on the Reset to default configuration button.
-It will erase all settings of popup modal and set all fields data with the default values.
+It will erase all settings of the popup modal and set all the fields data with the default values.

 2. Frontend Popup Display